vaughanknouse/SVG-Logo-Maker/README.md

 2. Ensure that the current version of Node.js is installed.
 3. Open the cloned repository in a CLI, such as Visual Studio Code.
 4. Navigate to the project directory in your terminal.
-5. Initialize a project with `package.json` by typing `npm init -y` in the terminal.
+5. Initialize a project with `package.json` by typing `npm init -y` in the terminal where  project files will be stored.
-6. Install `inquirer` version 8.2.4 by typing `npm inquirer@8.2.4` in the terminal.
+6. Install `inquirer` version 8.2.4 by typing `npm i inquirer@8.2.4` in the terminal for information gathering.
+7. Install the latest version of Jest by typing `npm i jest` for testing.
-7. Install other necessary dependencies by typing `npm i` in the command line to ensure that the `node-modules` folder is operating on your local device.
+8. Install other necessary dependencies by typing `npm i` in the command line to ensure that the `node-modules` folder is operating on your local device.

 ## Usage
 To use the SVG Logo Maker, follow the following steps:
-1. Once the dependencies are installed, initialize the application with node.js by running the `index.js` file using the following command: `node index.js`.
+1. Once the dependencies are installed, initialize the application with node.js by running the `index.js` file using the following command in the terminal: `node index.js`.
 2. The application will prompt you to enter information about your project, such as the project title, description, installation instructions, usage information, contribution guidelines, test instructions, license, GitHub username, and email address.
 3. Follow the `npm inquirer` prompt questions through sequential order within the directory and provide details for each section of the README.md file.
 4. After providing all the necessary information, the application will generate a professional README.md file named `README-generated.md` based on your input.